hampusadamsson/blog/hampusadamsson/content/posts/Future of AI.md

 llm.solve_my_problmems()
 ```

-# The Upcoming Breakthroughs: How Language Models Are Set to Transform Mathematics and Physics
+# The Upcoming Breakthroughs: How Language Models Are Set to Transform Mathematics

 ## Introduction